obenjiro/PerfectScrollFix/README.md

 PerfectScrollFix have two main diffrences:

-- 	It works like magic without a lot of work just mark scrollable elements with '.scrollable' class and call PerfectScrollFix.enable() and you done.
+- 	You don't need to do a lot.
+Just mark scrollable elements with `.scrollable` class and call `PerfectScrollFix.enable()`.
-- 	It works prefectly stable.
+- 	It works perfectly stable :)

 # How to use